urbit/docs/tutorials/arvo/arvo.md

 ```
 L: History -> State.
 ```
-In functional programming terms, you could say that _L_ is a left fold of _T_ over the event log.
-(ASK TO MAKE SURE THIS IS RIGHT)

 Arvo was made to be purely functional in order to eliminate the need for the user to have to manage their own server.
 Being deterministic enables many incredible things that are out of reach of any other operating system.
 For instance, we are able to do [over the air](#over-the-air-updates) (OTA) updates, which allows bug fixes to be implemented across the network without needing to worry whether it won't work on someone's ship.

 ### Event log

-The Arvo event log is a list of every action ever performed on your ship.
 >The formal state of an Arvo instance is an event history, as a linked list of nouns from first to last.
 The history starts with a bootstrap sequence that delivers Arvo itself, first as an inscrutable kernel, then as the selfcompiling source for that kernel.
 After booting, we break symmetry by delivering identity and entropy.
 The rest of the log is actual input.

+The Arvo event log is a list of every action ever performed on your ship that lead up to the current state.
+In principle, this event log is maintained by the [Nock runtime environment](#virtual-machine), but in practice event logs become too long over time to keep.
+Thus periodic snapshots of the state of Arvo are taken and the log up to that state is pruned.

+The beginning of the event log starting from the very first time a ship is booted up until the kernel is compiled and identity and entropy are created is a special portion of the Arvo lifecycle known as the _larval stage_.
+We describe the larval stage in more detail in the [boot sequence](#boot-sequence) section.

+More information on the structure of the Arvo event log and the Arvo state is given in the section on [the kernel](#the-kernel).

 >User-level code is virtualized within a Nock interpreter written in Hoon (with zero virtualization overhead, thanks to a jet).
 Arvo defines a typed, global, referentially transparent namespace with the Ames network identity (page 34) at the root of the path.
 User-level code has an extended Nock operator that dereferences this namespace and blocks until results are available.
 So the Hoon programmer can use any data in the Urbit universe as a typed constant.